Header

 In 1996, he opened his first exhibit featuring whole-body dissected corpses and flayed cadavers.
 He called it “Body Worlds” and, over the years, various incarnations of his exhibit have opened in London, Tokyo and Los Angeles, among others.

-Meet the imitator: BODIES: THE EXHIBITION.
+Meet one imitator: BODIES: THE EXHIBITION.
 “Bodies” uses Chinese corpses.
 In cities such as New York, Miami and Las Vegas, “Bodies … The Exhibition” has drawn more than 2 million visitors since it started making the rounds in 2004.
 Evidently, Premier Exhibitions also handles the Titanic exhibits.

 Von Hagen claims to have 6500 volunteers signed on as future specimens for his Body Worlds project.
 Most are German, where he has exhibited most frequently, but since launching the program in the USA he has signed 150 American donors.